By using our website, you agree to our use of cookies (Visit our privacy policy).

 1. Digital Education

-With more students learning online than ever, for example, digital education is a rapidly growing field for voice over talent.
+With more students learning online than ever, digital education is a rapidly growing field for voice over talent.

 Explainer videos are typically short demonstrations or tutorials designed to showcase a brand’s product or service.

-They can appear anywhere from websites to marketing emails and social media pages, and often mix animation and voice over for a top-level audiovisual explanation.
+They can appear anywhere from websites to marketing emails and social media pages.

 The right way to look for jobs as a voice over artist depends on the kinds of projects you’re interested in.